 "You used what you had as a grill - dug a hole, old cement blocks.
 You could use an old refrigerator if you had one lyin' around," says Williams.

-Chef Bill Green of Gullah Grub on St. Helena Island says to fully understand Gullah barbecue, you have to imagine growing up in a beautiful, sunny island community where everyone farmed, fished and raised their own livestock in a natural setting.
+Chef Bill Green of The Gullah Grub Restaurant on St. Helena Island says to fully understand Gullah barbecue, you have to imagine growing up in a beautiful, sunny island community where everyone farmed, fished and raised their own livestock in a natural setting.

 "Without access to mass transportation or expensive imports, Gullah families on St. Helena Island only ate local and in season.
 That's what we do," says Green.